 Famous ISTPs: Steve Jobs, Dalai Lama XIV, Miles Davis, Clint Eastwood, Stanley Kubrick and Frank Zappa.

 The ISFP personality type is spontaneous and unpredictable.
 They love to explore and embrace the unknown.
-They are great at finding or staring new trends.
+They are great at finding or starting new trends.
 They can be charming and generally connect well with others yet highly value their “alone time.”
 They do not like conflict and generally shy away from confrontation.
 ISFP’s are creative and artistic in nature and are very goal-driven.
 They value freedom above all else.

 Famous ISFPs: Jacqueline Kennedy Onassis, Michael Jackson, Bob Dylan, Paul McCartney, Lady Gaga and Audrey Hepburn.